algebraic-solving/AlgebraicSolving.jl/docs/src/algorithms/solvers.md

 ## Introduction

-AbstractAlgebra allows to solve systems for input generators over finite fields of characteristic smaller $2^{31}$ and over the rationals.
+Algebraic Solving allows to solve systems for input generators over finite fields of characteristic smaller $2^{31}$ and over the rationals.

 The underlying engine is provided by msolve.